It’s a phenomenon that continues to sweep the Higher Education sector.

 A digital transformation provides an opportunity.
 A way to build bridges and create a collaborative culture.
 Empowering departments to work together.
 Creating something which showcases all that’s good about the institution.

 It probably sounds a bit crazy, but to tackle a project of this nature, it’s best to treat it as you would when designing and launching a new product:

 It’s about building awareness and interest from those around you.
-Gaining buy-in which supports the development of the project.
-Treating the website as a product which solves your market’s challenges.
+Gaining buy-in supports the development of the project.
+Treating the website as a product that solves your market’s challenges.

 Digital transformations are complex.
 They become harder when we don’t know, what we don’t know.

 For this blog, I thought I would talk you through the steps I took, leading to one of my projects being shortlisted for a Heist Award.

 As with these things, it’s important to present a strong proposal.
 Highlighting the reasoning for digital transformation.
 To do this there are two main factors to focus on for your business case: